 storage, the software, and so forth.
 How do you account for that?

 And then you've got overhead.
-The application runs on servers,
+The application runs on servers, which reside

 in the data center.
 There's overall bandwidth that the company or